Panthevm/retest/README.md

 ## Features

 ### click
-The click function in the Retest library simulates a user action of clicking on an element, and notably, it supports event bubbling.
+The click function in the Retest library simulates a user action of clicking on an element, and notably, it supports event bubbling and event propagation.
 ```clj
 (defn view
   []